 Part of the Flyover Fiction Series, edited by Ron Hansen.

-Pre-order now directly from the Publisher, and stay tuned for links to your favorite online vendors, including IndieBound, Bookshop.org, Amazon, Barnes & Noble, Target, Book Depository, and Telegraph Books in the UK.
+Available directly (print and digital) from the Publisher and your favorite online booksellers, including IndieBound, Bookshop.org, Amazon, Barnes & Noble, Kobo, Walmart, Thriftbooks, Waterstones in the UK, and Tanum in Norway.

 Four years ago Jacob Nassedrine from Boston and Laynie Jackman from Los Angeles came within an inch of getting married before things blew apart.
 They never expected that fate would hurl them back together in a windblown, isolated house on the plains of South Dakota, but that’s where they end up fighting for the future of their relationship—and for their own emotional survival—amid a minefield of ghosts.

 After suffering the loss of both their families, they must unite to face the great crises of their lives: grief and guilt over their dead loved ones, low-level but persistent addictions to prescription drugs, the specter of familial violence, and recurrent miscarriages.
 Together they battle their way through the wilderness of their demons to forge sustainable identities that allow them to create a family.